eparellano1/node-school-management-system/README.md

-# Project Title

-A brief description of what this project does and who it's for

-## node-school-management-system
+# node-school-management-system
-Backend service for a school management system written in NodeJS and Express
+Backend service for a school management system written in NodeJS and Express, with MongoDB as a database

 ## Local installation
 Open a terminal and clone the repo to your local device